The Best Travel Books for Asia: Our Top Picks & Reviews

 Our Travel Book Recommendations - Asia

-Lonely Planet: Asia
+Lonely Planet Asia

-The Rough Guide: Southeast Asia
+The Rough Guide to Southeast Asia on a Budget

 Rough Guides is a killer travel guide series for Asia, known for telling it like it is.
 They started out as a backpacker's bible but now cover all kinds of budgets without selling out.
-The Rough Guide to Southeast Asia on a Budget is one of their best, sticking close to their roots.
+The Rough Guide to Southeast Asia is one of their best, sticking close to their roots.
 It's a top pick for exploring Southeast Asia because it dishes out real talk on budget tips, cultural stuff, and hidden gems.
 Plus, it doesn't sugarcoat its reviews, helping you dodge tourist traps.
 Whether you're a Southeast Asia newbie or an old hand, this guide's got your back with its mix of straight-up advice and broad coverage.

 Video Night in Kathmandu, by Pico Iyer